 It's easy to forget that these preserved plantations and gardens are just minutes from the hustle and crowds of downtown Charleston.
 As you lose yourself amongst the moss-covered oak trees and blooming azaleas, you can't help but find yourself being transported on a journey back in time.

-Stroll 4 miles of beautiful garden trails, paddle through cypress swamp, relax in a greenhouse with butterflies and flowers or discover native and exotic reptile exhibits.Website
+Stroll miles of garden trails, paddle cypress swamp, relax in a greenhouse with butterflies & flowers, discover native & exotic reptile exhibits & the freshwater aquarium.

 Visit for a fun and educational one-of-a-kind experience.
 See & hear how tea is grown and made.
 Free Factory Tour, unique Gift Shop, great views and all the tea you can drink!

 A plantation relic once owned by a Founding Father is a National Park Service site.
 Enjoy the grounds, historic cottage, exhibits, film, museum shop, and programs.
 Free entry.

 From a signature lecture series to seasonal workshops and distinctive garden tours, we provide programs that celebrate the legacy of horticulture in the SC Lowcountry.